 - Time in business: At least two years for many lenders; some will fund startups with industry management experience

-Equipment financing isn’t difficult to qualify for if you’ve been in the industry for many years and have the opportunity to buy a valuable truck.
-The truck requirements could be difficult for startups or owner-operators to stomach since the costs are going to be higher than you necessarily need to spend if you were to get an older truck with more miles.
+Equipment financing isn’t difficult to qualify for if you’ve been in the industry for many years and buy a valuable truck.
+The truck requirements could be difficult for startups or owner-operators to stomach since the costs will be higher than you need to spend if you were to get an older truck with more miles.

 What’s Missing With Equipment Financing for Trucking Companies